Wildfires rage as US West grapples with heat wave, drought | Science-Environment

 - United States

-The largest wildfire of the year in California — the Beckwourth Complex — was raging along the Nevada state line and has burned about 348 square kilometers as state regulators asked consumers to "conserve as much electricity as possible" to avoid any outages starting Monday afternoon.
+The largest wildfire of the year in California — the Beckwourth Complex — was raging along the Nevada state line and has burned about 140 square miles (362 square kilometers) as of Monday morning and state regulators asked consumers to voluntarily "conserve as much electricity as possible" to avoid any outages starting in the afternoon.

-The fire disrupted service on three transmission lines providing up to 5,500 megawatts of electricity to neighboring California.

-A wildfire in southeast Washington grew to almost 60 square miles while in Idaho, Gov. Brad Little has mobilized the National Guard to help fight fires sparked after lightning storms swept across the drought-stricken region.
+A wildfire in southeast Washington grew to almost 60 square miles (155 square kilometers) while in Idaho, Gov. Brad Little has mobilized the National Guard to help fight fires sparked after lightning storms swept across the drought-stricken region.

-On Sunday, firefighters working in temperatures that topped 100 degrees Fahrenheit (38 Celsius) were able to gain some ground on the Beckwourth Complex, doubling containment to 20 per cent.
+On Sunday, firefighters working in temperatures that topped 100 degrees Fahrenheit (38 Celsius) were able to gain some ground on the Beckwourth Complex, increasing containment to 23%.

-Late Saturday, flames jumped US 395, which was closed near the small town of Doyle in California's Lassen County.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)